Joelrau/H1ModTools/README.md

 6. Download and install Qt Visaul Studio Tools [from this link here](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2022)
 7. Open the H1ModTools.sln, and go to Tools -> Options to open up the Visual Studio settings
 8. Locate the Qt options, and go to Versions.
 Click **Import**, and then go to `C:\Qt`, and find your version _(mine is 6.9.1)_, and then click the `msvc2022_64` folder and select it.
 Once you select it, **make sure the name of the version is "MSVC 64-bit"** exactly.
-10. If you get _"There's no Qt version assigned to project H1ModTools.sln"_ error, right click the Solution, find the Qt menu, and click Qt Project Settings.
-There, you want to change your Qt Installation to whatever in the dropbox.
-11. You can now build!
+9. You can now build!